openworm/org.geppetto.docs/source/controlpanelcustom.md

 GEPPETTO.ControlPanel.setColumnMeta(customColumnMeta);
 ```

-The non-self explanatory fields are explained below:
+The non-self-explanatory fields are explained below:

 -   customComponent: for data that is not simple text, custom components
     can be used among those available (list below)